DementiaGaming/Brainrot-Fuck/README.md

 ```
 python bfToBrf.py program.bf
 ```
-> Note: <br> Again, program.bf is the file you are translating and can be any file (as long as it has the .bf extension)
+> Note: <br> Again, `program.bf` is the file you are translating and can be any file (as long as it has the .bf extension)

 A `temp.brf` file will have been created in the same directory.

 # Bugs

-Sometimes the output from the `.brf` file will be some random symbols instead of the actual output.
+Very rarely the output from the `.brf` file will be some random symbols instead of the actual output.
 If this happens you can copy and paste the `temp.bf` file into an online Brainfuck interpreter to see your output instead.

 # Contributing
 Don't.
 Brainrot Fuck is the perfect language